VT Dog Rescue is a non profit canine rescue bringing dogs to Vermont from high kill shelters.

 VT Dog Rescue is not like other rescues!

 Our approach to the adoption process is friendly, warm, compassionate & understanding.
 We care about our dogs and we are thankful for our applicants.
+The adoption process is explained on this page.

 With so many rescue organizations judging adopters, we strive to be the breath of fresh air, the rebels who rock the boat.
 A rescue with a heart and soul dedicated to placing homeless dogs in loving homes.